max-vogler/midi/touch/README.md

    1. Restart Traktor Pro.
 1. Open [midi.maxvogler.de/touch](https://midi.maxvogler.de/touch) in your browser.
 1. Click and drag your mouse anywhere on the website.
 The X-Y coordinates now control the effects section of Traktor Pro.
-1. To control with the touch screen of your phone, scan the displayed QR code.